apazureck/openui5vscodeTypescriptTools/client/README.md

 1. ~~Autocomplete for attributes does sometimes not work as intended (may be caused by Issue 1).
 Will be fixed in the next release (~17-03-25)~~
 1. Autocomplete does not show correct elements when cursor is in an attribute.
 For example `<Page><content>!Cursorpos!</content>` will sometimes not display the correct elements.
 1. Navigation from fragment to controllers does not work for now.
 Will be fixed in the next release (~17-03-25)
+1. Go to controller/view/fragment may not work at the fist time.
+This is due to the fact, that the namespace mappings will be triggered first. *Workaround:* Try it a few times.

 Problems are caused by splitting up xml linting functionallity and ui5 xml providers.
 Furthermore, a new algorithm for finding elements was introduced, which may be buggy some times.
 My apologies for the inconvenience.